hmcts/hwf-staffapp/README.md

 - Slim templating language
 - JavaScript in preference to Coffeescript

+## Redis
+We are using Redis for step back navigation link.
+You will need to run a redis-server in order for the application to work correctly.
+We are using mock_redis in rspec to make it work it tests.

 ## Feature switching
 Model FeatureSwitching have following attributes: feature_key, activation_time, office_id, enabled.
 When apply you can "schedule" a feature to be active from a certain date or for